Rishabh-108/Projects/Guess my number game/README.md

-The live implementation of the project can be found here: [Guess-my-number](https://guess-my-num-rishabh.netlify.app/)
+🟢The live implementation of the project can be found here: [Guess-my-number](https://guess-my-num-rishabh.netlify.app/)

+# Details:

 The guess my number game can be played in the following way: